Kossit73/Broiler_chicken_Financial_Model/README.md

 This repository contains a fully scripted broiler chicken financial model that runs without Excel or third-party Python dependencies.
-The model codifies key production assumptions, per-cycle economics, annual rollups, debt service, and 10-year discounted cash flow valuation metrics.
+The model codifies key production assumptions, per-cycle economics, annual rollups, debt service, and discounted cash flow valuation metrics across a configurable production horizon.
 Results can be exported to CSV and/or JSON for further analysis.
 An optional Streamlit dashboard lets you interactively explore the assumptions and outputs.

 ## Contents